paweljarosz/defold-polyglot/README.md

 # Defold-Polyglot

 Defold Polyglot is a simple Polyglot to Defold Tool for game localisations.
-Polyglot is one of many community-driven open-source localisation projects available online [here.](https://docs.google.com/spreadsheets/d/17f0dQawb-s_Fd7DHgmVvJoEGDMH_yoSd8EYigrb0zmM)
+Polyglot is one of many community-driven open-source localisation projects available online [here.](https://docs.google.com/spreadsheets/d/17f0dQawb-s_Fd7DHgmVvJoEGDMH_yoSd8EYigrb0zmM)\
+Defold Polyglot could be potentially used in any Lua project after adjusting actual csv resource importing in your engine/project.

 ## Installation
 You can use Defold Polyglot in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: